Quick Summary

 What You Get

 Holafly sells one thing: unlimited data.
-No 3 GB or 10 GB packages exist — you pick a duration (1 to 90 days) and get uncapped data for that window.
-The Japan eSIM connects to all four Japanese carriers — NTT Docomo, KDDI/au, SoftBank, and Rakuten Mobile — with 5G access where available.
+No 3 GB or 10 GB packages exist — you pick a duration (1 to 90 days) and get data for that window.
+Note that carriers may apply fair-use speed limits after heavy daily usage, though the exact threshold is not publicly disclosed.
+The Japan eSIM primarily connects via KDDI/au and SoftBank, with limited NTT Docomo access in some areas.
+5G is available where supported by the connected carrier.

 No app is needed.
 After purchase, Holafly emails a QR code with setup instructions.
 Scan it, add the eSIM profile, and activate upon landing.